google/flutter-desktop-embedding/plugins/README.md

 ### Example Application

-See the example application under `example` in each platform's top-level directory to see an example of including optional plugins on that platform.
+See the example application under each platform's directory in the `example` directory to see an example of including optional plugins on that platform.

-The Flutter application under `example_flutter` shows examples of using optional plugins on the Dart side.
+The Flutter application under `example/flutter_app` shows examples of using optional plugins on the Dart side.

 ## Writing your own plugins